divine308/Tradepilot/README.md

 TradePilot AI was built for the lablab.ai Alpaca AI Trading Agents Hackathon.

+The project was submitted to the **Options Alpha Agents** event track.

+TradePilot's current implementation focuses on autonomous trading workflows, AI-driven market analysis, deterministic risk controls, Alpaca execution, and position management.

-The project explores how autonomous AI agents can be connected to real trading infrastructure while maintaining deterministic risk controls.
+The project explores how autonomous AI agents can interact with trading infrastructure while operating within predefined safety constraints.

 ### Submission